kyragunluk/kyragunluk.github.io/index.md

 In the Summer of 2023, I was accepted to the Distributed REU program with the Computing Research Association.
 I received funding to spend 10 weeks at the University of Illinois Urbana-Champaign and work with Professor Ruta Mehta on research in Algorithmic Game Theory.
 We worked on the problem of Fair Allocation and explored different measurements of fairness in different problem settings.
 You can find more information about our results through our [paper](files/ApproximatingMMSandAPS.pdf) and [poster](files/Fairness_Poster.pdf).

 In the Fall of 2022, I joined a research project with professor Eshan Chattopadhyay on Fourier Bounds for Parity Decision Trees (PTDs).
-The goal of this project is to improve current bounds on the complexity of Fourier expansions of boolean functions on binary strings.
+The goal of this project was to improve current bounds on the complexity of Fourier expansions of boolean functions on binary strings.

 I plan to continue exploring research in Theoretical CS, Algorithms, Optimization, and more through pursuing a PhD.